Apple: We Would Never Degrade the iPhone Experience To Get Users To Buy New Phones - Slashdot

 However they don't want me upgrading to it - they want me to go straight to HS.

-I'm sure I could get El Capitan, but not necessarily legal
+I'm sure I could get El Capitan, but not necessarily legally.

 Re: (Score:2)